wmelon84/book-notes/implementing-ddd.md

 > Where possible use Value Objects to model concepts in the downstream Context when objects from the upstream Context
 > flow in.

+Integrate minimizing the number of properties that you assume responsibility for managing in your downstream model.
+When you can, choose Value Objects to model integrations.
+This advice is applicable in many cases when consuming remote Standard Types.

 ### Standard Types Expressed as Values

+Standard Types are descriptive objects that indicate the types of things.
+They are also called a _type_ _code_ and a _lookup_.

+Can be understood as _Enum_ in _Java_ for example?
+The possible values that an attribute can have?

+Depending on the level of standardization, these types may be maintained at the application level only, or be escalated in importance to shared corporate databases, or be available through national or international standards bodies.

+For the sake of maintenance it is common for Standard Types to natively reside in a separate Context from the models that consume them.

 ### Testing Value Objects

+> **Best Sample Code**
+>
+> Here’s one way of thinking about this style of test: If we were writing a user’s manual for the model, we would
+> provide these tests as the most appropriate code samples for how clients should use this specific domain object.
+- [ ] TODO

 ### Implementation
+- [ ] TODO

 ### Persisting Value Objects
+- [ ] TODO